Chapter 18: The Living Moment, July 21 7pm

 Daisey was candid about hating American history in his school years.
 It was boring.
 It made no sequential sense.
 Women and people of color were for the most part erased.
 But when Daisey realized that “vast systematic genocide is the progenitive event that makes sense of history,” something clicked into place.
 The plot thickened.
 Which is to say, a followable plot had begun.

 Near of the end of the chapter, Daisey introduced another calamitous instance of white male pride in cahoots with capitalism.
 After the hostile invaders learned of tobacco from the first residents, they began a slave trade to obtain the labor needed to work the fields to raise the crops that could be sold to nicotine-heads in Europe.
 By 1800 there were tens of millions of African slaves in the country, and countless millions of African bodies lost in passage now at the bottom of the sea.

 Thus did Daisey set forth a major theme of his great unpacking: the “foundational pillars” of American history, “genocide and slavery.”
 It was an auspicious beginning for the Capital Fringe run—and an inauspicious start for our nation.

 Running Time: Each chapter is about 90 minutes without intermission.

-A People’s History is being performed in 18 different chapters through July 21, 2019 (see schedule below), in The Kogod Cradle at Arena Stage at the Mead Center for American Theatre – 1101 6th Street, SW, in Washington.
-Tickets are available online and at the door.
-Your first ticket is $35.
-After that, tickets to subsequent performances in the series are $20 each.
+A People’s History was performed in 18 different chapters July 5 to 21, 2019, in The Kogod Cradle at Arena Stage at the Mead Center for American Theatre – 1101 6th Street, SW, in Washington.